superphy/prairiedog_go/README.md

 Both methods are based off k-mers, the separation of a genome into sequences of length k.

 Existing software either require large RAM stores [Marcus, Lee, Schatz, 2014] or are not performant on update tasks [Sheikhizadeh et al., 2016].
-While a consensus on indexing methods is unlikely [Sirén, Valimaki, Makinen, 2014], we aim to develop a software approach to creating and updating pan-genomes which scales to both low and high RAM systems, and focuses on supporting the update of a pan-genome as new samples are sequenced.
+While a consensus on indexing methods is unlikely [Sirén, Valimaki, Makinen, 2014], we aim to develop a software application for creating and updating pan-genomes which scales to both low and high RAM systems, and focuses on supporting the update of a pan-genome as new samples are sequenced.
 Our approach borrows ideas and software from network analysis, namely the core genome is identified using a modified PageRank algorithm [Whang, Gleich, Dhillon, 2013] from community detection research.

 # Implementation